Tooth Extractions & Removal in Naperville, IL

 Aftercare Steps

-- Rest: Take it easy for the first 24–48 hours after your procedure
+- Rest: Take it easy through the first 24–48 hours after your procedure

-- Manage bleeding: Bite gently on gauze pads and replace them as needed
+- Manage bleeding: Bite gently on gauze pads, replacing them as needed

 - Pain relief: Take prescribed or over-the-counter pain medication as directed